Grant’s Birth Story

 INDUCING LABOR NATURALLY

 With the threat of induction looming, I began to seek natural alternatives to help get the show on the road.
-I had already been eating dates every day since 38 weeks, ate an entire pineapple and lots of spicy food, had sex, did nipple stimulation, and even tried a series of induction acupuncture and herbs.
+I had already been eating dates every day since 38 weeks, ate an entire pineapple (including the core), lots of spicy food, had sex, tried nipple stimulation, and even did a series of induction acupuncture along with herbs.
 During one of the appointments my acupuncturist told me that a friend of hers was able to get her fluid levels up by resting and hydrating so I stopped walking for a few days and started drinking an insane amount of alkaline water and coconut water.

 At 40 weeks + 3 days one of the midwives called me as we were eating dinner to try, yet again, to coerce me into agreeing to the induction.
-She said that I risked cord compression if I waited any longer and was putting my baby’s life in danger.
-I agreed to schedule the induction for 40 weeks and 6 days, even though I had no intention of being induced that day.
+She said that I risked cord compression if I waited any longer and that I was putting my baby’s life in danger.
+I agreed to schedule the induction for 40 weeks + 6 days, even though I had no intention of being induced that day.
+I will admit, during this time I began to question myself.
+Was I putting my baby in danger?
+My instinct told me no but it was really hard to shut out the noise.

 At 40 weeks + 5 days, I had a follow up appointment with more monitoring.
-Grant continued to appear perfectly healthy and my fluid had just barely gone up but not enough for them to back off.
+Grant continued to appear perfectly healthy and my fluid had just barely gone up but not enough for them to support my decision.
 During that appointment I agreed to another cervical check and the midwife said I was between 2 to 3cm dilated and 80% effaced.
 My body was clearly getting ready but it’s likely I wasn’t making progress because of how much anxiety I was feeling over the last week.
 Out of desperation I decided to let that midwife do a membrane sweep.
 This wasn’t something I originally wanted to do but I was so stressed out at this point that I was willing to try anything.
+This was also the only midwife that I felt was willing to listen and give me more time to go into labor on my own.

 THE START OF CONTRACTIONS…FINALLY